Puya (band): Musical style and influences

 Puya's music is defined by placing emphasis on heavy guitar grooves and percussive Latin rhythms, punctuated by big band horns, with composed melodies that lead into instrumental improvisation.
 Additionally, some of Puya's songs have also incorporated rapping.
 Puya's music draws from diverse styles, including salsa, Cuban rumba, bomba, alternative rock, hard rock, blues rock, heavy metal, jazz and progressive rock.

 Puya was influenced by Pantera, Rush, Fania All-Stars, Fishbone, Metallica, Black Sabbath, Van Halen and Sepultura.

-The band's music has been categorized as alternative rock, hardcore, hard rock, heavy metal, Latin metal, progressive metal and rock en español.
-Though sometimes categorized as nu metal, this is contested by Latin Music: Musicians, Genres, and Themes, which says that Puya is not a part of this genre and has its own style of music.
+The band's music has been categorized as Latin alternative, hardcore, hard rock, heavy metal, Latin metal, progressive metal rock en español, and nu metal.
+While classified as nu-metal, this is contested by Latin Music: Musicians, Genres, and Themes, which says that Puya is not a part of this genre and has its own style of music.